diesel-rs/diesel/guide_drafts/all-about-updates.md

 All About Updates
 =================

 Most applications fall into a category called "CRUD" apps.
-CRUD stands for Create Read Update Delete.
-Diesel provides support for all four pieces, but in this guide we're going to look at all the different ways to go about updating records with Diesel.
+CRUD stands for "Create, Read, Update, Delete".
+Diesel provides support for all four pieces, but in this guide we're going to look at all the different ways to go about updating records.

 An update statement is constructed by calling `diesel::update(target).set(changes)`.
-The resulting statement is then run be calling either `execute`, `get_result`, or `get_results`.
+The resulting statement is then run by calling either `execute`, `get_result`, or `get_results`.

 If you look at the documentation for [`update`](http://docs.diesel.rs/diesel/fn.update.html), you'll notice that the type of the argument is any type `T` which implements `IntoUpdateTarget`.
 You don't need to worry about what this trait does, but it is important to know which types implement it.
-There are 3 kinds which implement this trait.
+There are three kinds which implement this trait.
 The first is tables.

 If we have a table that looks like this: